vishalcloudyuga/dcos-docs/1.9/administration/installing/custom/configuration-parameters.md

 If you’ve already installed your cluster and would like to disable this in-place, you can go through an [upgrade][3] with the same parameter set.

+### cosmos_config
+This parameter specifies a dictionary of packaging configuration to pass to Cosmos, DC/OS package manager.
+If set, both of the following options must be set.

+* **staged_package_storage_uri**
+  This parameter specifies the location where you would like to temporarily store DC/OS Package while the are being added.
+The value must be a file URL.
+E.g.
+  `file:///var/lib/dcos/cosmos/staged-packages`
+* **package_storage_uri**
+  This parameter specifies the location where you would like to permanetly store DC/OS Package.
+  The value must be a file URL.
+E.g. `file:///var/lib/dcos/cosmos/packages`

 # <a name="examples1"></a>Example Configurations